Icenium/bond-content/layout-and-navigation/lesson-3.md

 * **b**.
 Open the app.js file and, inside of the empty settings function, add the following navigation code:
 ```
-CODE app.navigate()
+app.navigate('views/settings.html');
 ```

 * **c**.
 Open the iPhone simulator and click the settings button to see your navigation code in action.

 <hr data-action="end" />

-As noted above, Kendo UI allows you to perform navigation with code or declaratively, primarially though the `href` attribute on links and the use of url fragments starting with the pound or hash character (#).
+As noted above, Kendo UI allows you to perform navigation with code or declaratively, primarially though the `href` attribute on links and the use of urls or fragments starting with the pound or hash character (#).

 <hr data-action="start" />

 * **d**.
 In the index.html file, remove the `data-click` attribute from the settings button and replace it with an `href` attribute so that the link looks like this:
 ```
-<a href="#settings" data-role="button">Settings</a>
+<a href="views/settings.html" data-role="button" data-align="right" data-icon="settings"></a>
 ```
 * **e**.
 Reload the iPhone simulator and click the settings button again.
 Things should still work just fine, and you've saved yourself a few lines of JavaScript to boot!